tropisbase/dbTable2dataTable/readme.txt

 1. `select=field1,field2,field3` will display all rows of the table and only specified fields
 2. `except=field1,field2,field3` will display all rows of the table but specified fields
 3. `cssClass=class1,class2` will add class1 and class 2 to the <table class=""> attribut

+== Installation ==

+= From your WordPress dashboard =

+1. Visit 'Plugins > Add New'
+2. Search for 'DbTable2DataTable'
+3. Activate DbTable2DataTable from your Plugins page.
+4. That's it!

+= From WordPress.org =

+1. Download DbTable2DataTable.
+2. Upload the 'DbTable2DataTable' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+3. Activate DbTable2DataTable from your Plugins page.
+4. That's it !

 == Frequently Asked Questions ==